F-35 supporters call on Madison to delay resolution opposing the jets

 Arenz, though, referenced the coronavirus outbreak and questioned whether the Air Force would make its decision that quickly even without an ongoing public health emergency.

-Resolutions like Madison's and a similar one passed earlier this month by the Dane County Board have no binding effect on the Air Force's decision, but Abbas said he's been told by the Air Force's assistant secretary that "they really consider people's feedback in the decision-making process."
+Resolutions like Madison’s and a similar one proposed earlier this month by Dane County Board members have no binding effect on the Air Force’s decision, but Abbas said he’s been told by the Air Force’s assistant secretary that “they really consider people’s feedback in the decision-making process.”

 In a statement Saturday, Arenz said Wisconsin National Guard members have been deployed in various capacities in response to the coronavirus outbreak and “these unsung heroes cannot return to Madison to attend a City Council meeting in the middle of a pandemic.”